SparshamCharitableSociety/sparsham/_collections/_blog/2018-09-07-Relief-Kits-distribution-at-Kollengode-Tribal-Settlement.md

 ---

-   Kollengode is one of the major town in Palakkad district of Kerala state.
-The nearest railway station is Palakkad (19 KM) and busses are available from Thrissur- Pollachi route (2 hours from Thrissur).
-The culture is a mix of Tamil and Malayalam as you can see people speaking both Tamil and Malayalam.
-The following is a summary of records from a report by Kerala government.
-The tribal settlement we visited contains people belongs to Eravallan category.
+   Kollengode is one of the major towns in Kerala's Palakkad district.
+Palakkad, the nearest railway station, is 19 kilometres away, and buses run along the Thrissur-Pollachi route.
+The culture here is a combination of Tamil and Malayalam, as seen by the fact that people speak both languages.
+The following is a summary of data from a Kerala government report.
+People from the Eravallan community lived in the tribal settlement we visited.

 ![Tribal Settlement Details]({{ site.url }}/images/2018/9/KollengodeDistributionKit/Data.jpg)